 Gary Parrish, Farfalla Press, Brooklyn NY

 He made his debut with a collection of poems in 1983.
-In his twenties, he wanted to combine literary work with film making which led in 1985 to a small short film.
+In his twenties, he wanted to combine literary work with film making which led in 1985 to a small experimental short film.
 In 1988 he published a second collection of poems and also a collection of five short stories, marking his transition from poetry to narrative prose.
-The year after that came yet another collection of poems; mostly narrative prose poems with political and philosophical content.
+The year after, 1989, came yet another collection of poems; mostly narrative prose poems with political and philosophical content.
 From 1988 he concentrated exclusively on prose for a period of almost exactly twenty years.

 In 1991 Erixon published his first - much appreciated - novel, Hemlandet, a kind of 'historical science fiction' as it was subsequently called.
-In 1994 came the somewhat burlesque Väktaren vid tröskeln, and then three years later Farligt område which is an existential thriller about a man who is forced to start his life afresh; 'wellwritten', 'dramatical', 'a pageturner' were some of the comments in media.
+In 1994 came the somewhat burlesque Väktaren vid tröskeln, and then three years later Farligt område, an existential thriller about a man who is forced to start his life afresh; 'wellwritten', 'dramatical', 'a pageturner' were some of the comments in media.
 In 1998 Pequod Press published a selection of writings which mirror Erixon's social and artistic engagement since 1978.

 With the innovative novel Röster och brus (2000) Peter Lucas Erixon brutally showed new breadth in his writing in a surprising way.
 Here you can follow a group of people in the outskirts of the underworld of New York City, and in a flood of voices pick up the harrowing fragments of the stories which are told.
 With experimental endeavour the novel challenges the established rules of form by building on - an often rough - dialogue.
 The novel moves into contemporary life in an earnest but also humourous and ironic discourse concerning good and evil.
 In bold provocation the book reaches into our individual and collective responsibilities.

-Stoft och vind (2007), which also take place in New York City, was welcomed by leading Swedish critics as maybe Erixon's best literary work so far and was nominated as best novel of the year by Stockholm Reads.
+Stoft och vind (2007), which also take place in New York City, was welcomed by leading Swedish critics as maybe Erixon's best literary work that far and was nominated as best novel of the year by Stockholm Reads.
 Last Remnants of the Wild: Meditations and Exercises (2008), a collection of prose poems, became his first work translated to another language and was also the first work of his in nineteen years that again borderd the poetic genre.

 Erixon is the father of two adult children, a daughter and a son.
 He has spent a lot of time in Manhattan, NYC.
 Since the summer of 2013 he has his home in the Swedish countryside.